tarwn/lessthandot-hugo/blogs/content/posts/2011-02-14-inverse-mapped-collections-and-nhibernate-s-second-level-cache.md

 }
 ```

-All told this is a pretty naive implementation (You'll need to check for null after casting to MemberExpression, etc…) but I think it shows the idea pretty well.
+All told this is a pretty naive implementation (You'll need to check for null after casting to MemberExpression, etc...) but I think it shows the idea pretty well.
 You may not ever need to use an Inverse relationship, but if you do, and need to pair it with a second level cache, something like this might come in handy.

  [1]: http://ajava.org/online/hibernate3api/org/hibernate/SessionFactory.html#evictCollection%28java.lang.String,%20java.io.Serializable%29
  [2]: /index.php/All/?disp=authdir&author=225